tagspaces/documentation/docs/workspaces.md

 You can assign **locations** (folders or drives) to specific workspaces.
 This ensures you’ll only see the relevant locations when working in a given workspace.

 In order to do this, you have to open the properties of a given location, from the location's context menu.
 In the **More properties** area, you will find a dropdown, with which you can assign the current location to a workspace.
-The **plus button** in this dropdown will the workspace creation dialog.
+The **plus button** in this dropdown will open the workspace creation dialog.
 The **minus button** will disconnect the workspace from the location.

 <CenteredImage
     caption="Screenshot of the location properties dialog, where you can assign workspace to a location"